wildone/fswatch/README.md

 ## fswatch.c

+### I have made modifications to the original program

+My version does not fork a process.
+It writes out lines on stdout that provide information about changed files.
+This is a lot more precise and informative.

+## Original readme follows.

 This is a small program using the Mac OS X FSEvents API to monitor a directory.
 When an event about any change to that directory is received, the specified shell command is executed by `/bin/bash`.